Details for EDU116 Introduction to Learning Theory

 Outcomes

-3. Investigate and discuss how different cultural, linguistic, psychosocial, physical, and emotional factors impact learning.
+3. Investigate and discuss how different cultural, linguistic, psychosocial, physical, and emotional factors and previous learning experiences impact student learning.

 Subject Content